Wimmics/SameLive/README.md

 [5] Michel, F., Gandon, F., Ah-Kane, V., Bobasheva, A., Cabrio, E., Corby, O., Gazzotti, R., Giboin, A., Marro, S., Mayer, T., et al.: Covid-on-the-web: Knowledge graph and services to advance covid-19 research.
 In: International Semantic WebConference. pp. 294–310.
 Springer (2020).

 [6] Yi, Y., Lagniton, P.N., Ye, S., Li, E., Xu, R.H.: Covid-19: what has been learned and to be learned about the novel coronavirus disease.
 International journal of biological sciences 16(10), 1753 (2020).

+## Citation
+Gazzotti, R. and Gandon, F., 2021, October.
+When owl:sameAs is the Same: Experimenting Online Resolution of Identity with SPARQL queries to Linked Open Data Sources.
+In the 17th International Conference on Web Information Systems and Technologies.